Human capital flight: Economic effects

-Some research suggests that migration (both low- and high-skilled) is beneficial both to the receiving and exporting countries, while other research suggests detrimental impact on the country of origin.
+Some research suggests that migration (both low- and high-skilled) is beneficial both to the receiving and exporting countries, while other research suggests detrimental effect on the country of origin.
 According to one study, welfare increases in both types of countries: "welfare impact of observed levels of migration is substantial, at about 5% to 10% for the main receiving countries and about 10% in countries with large incoming remittances".
 According to economists Michael Clemens and Lant Pratchett, "permitting people to move from low-productivity places to high-productivity places appears to be by far the most efficient generalized policy tool, at the margin, for poverty reduction".
 A successful two-year in situ anti-poverty program, for instance, helps poor people make in a year what is the equivalent of working one day in the developed world.
 Research on a migration lottery that allowed Tongans to move to New Zealand found that the lottery winners saw a 263% increase in income from migrating (after only one year in New Zealand) relative to the unsuccessful lottery entrants.
 A 2017 study of Mexican immigrant households in the United States found that by virtue of moving to the United States, the households increase their incomes more than fivefold immediately.
 The study also found that the "average gains accruing to migrants surpass those of even the most successful current programs of economic development."
+A 2024 study found that EU migration to the United States had adverse effects on EU productivity in the short-term but positive long-term effects through productivity spillover effects.

 Remittances increase living standards in the country of origin.
 Remittances are a large share of GDP in many developing countries, and have been shown to increase the wellbeing of receiving families.
 In the case of Haiti, the 670,000 adult Haitians living in the OECD sent home about $1,700 per migrant per year, well over double Haiti's $670 per capita GDP.
 A study on remittances to Mexico found that remittances lead to a substantial increase in the availability of public services in Mexico, surpassing government spending in some localities.
 A 2017 study found that remittances can significantly alleviate poverty after natural disasters.
 Research shows that more educated and higher earning emigrants remit more.
 Some research shows that the remittance effect is not strong enough to make the remaining natives in countries with high emigration flows better off.
-A 2016 NBER paper suggests that emigration from Italy in the wake of the 2008 global financial crisis reduced political change in Italy.
+A 2016 NBER paper suggests that emigration from Italy due to the 2008 financial crisis reduced political change in Italy.

 Return migration can also be a boost to the economy of developing states, as the migrants bring back newly acquired skills, savings and assets.
 A study of Yugoslav refugees during the Yugoslav Wars of the early 1990s found that citizens of former Yugoslavia who were allowed temporary stays in Germany brought back skills, knowledge and technologies to their home countries when they returned home in 1995 (after the Dayton accords), leading to greater productivity and export performance.